basdirks/dragonfly/README.md

 ## Parser

 Parsing transforms a string into an AST.
-This step fails if the syntax is invalid or if a declaration does not have a unique name. `ast::Ast` defines the AST type.
+This step fails if the syntax is invalid or a declaration does not have a unique name. `ast::Ast` defines the AST type.
 The `parse` method defines the parser.

 * `ast::Ast` contains the root AST type.